Facebook Photo Privacy Settings You Need To Know About

 Have you taken steps to make your photos private?
 Could Facebook be doing more to make it easier to manage your photos’ privacy settings?

 If Facebook privacy concerns you, you should know about Facebook’s shadow profiles.
 You might also want to find out if the Facebook app can spy on you and check if you can trust Facebook Portal with your privacy.
-Also, take a look at our piece on privacy now being considered a luxury good.
 And for a deeper understanding of Facebook’s privacy violations , use these tools.